scottvr/phart/README.md

                         Separator for joining multi-value parts within one synthesized label line --node-label-max-lines NODE_LABEL_MAX_LINES
-                        Optional maximum number of synthesized label lines --bbox-multiline-labels
+                        Optional maximum number of synthesized label lines --node-label-width COLS
+                        Wrap node labels so each box is at most COLS columns wide.
+The width is the total rendered width, including box borders, --hpad padding, and any node style decorators.
+Requires --bboxes; explicit newlines in a label still break lines first.
+  --bbox-multiline-labels
                         Compatibility alias; multiline node labels in bboxes are enabled by default.
   --bbox-singleline-labels